 9, 801 30 St. N.E., 403-775-1749, toolshedbrewing.com

-Indulge in some next-level people-watching on this brewery’s busy patio, which is right in the middle of the bustle of 17th Avenue S.W.
-Its food menus have both brunch and barbecue, so dig in while sampling a tasting flight or the changing seasonal beer.
-With enough stools to accommodate larger parties and whomever you wave down from the street, it’s a casual, raucous patio that spills onto the sidewalk.
+Indulge in some next-level people-watching on this brewery’s busy patio, which is right in the middle of the bustle of 17 Ave.
+S.W.
+Its food menus have both brunch and barbecue, so dig in while sampling a flight or the changing seasonal beer.
+With enough stools to accommodate larger parties and whomever you wave down from the street, it’s a casual, raucous patio that’s well worth checking out.

 728 17 Ave.
 S.W., 403-454-3731, trolley5.com